PeripheralControl/pcdaemon/README.md

     read : "1   0.007474   0   0.000000"
     read : "0   0.000000   0   0.000000"

-By default pcdaemon will interogate an attached FPGA to find what drivers it needs.
+By default pcdaemon will interrogate an attached FPGA to find what drivers it needs.
 Drivers (again, shared object plug-in modules) for non-FPGA based peripherals need to be loaded explicitly.
 Load the text-to-speech driver, set the voice to awb, and say "hello